2026 Sessions

 Reachy Mini: Giving a Body to AI

-Multimodal Research Lead
+Multimodal Research Lead@Hugging Face

 Large language models can reason, generate code, and hold conversations.
 But they remain trapped behind screens.
 If AI is to become truly useful in our daily environments, it needs a body, a presence, and natural ways to interact with us.